Modern Architecture in the U.S.

 Buffalo - The tall building artistically considered: Louis Sullivan's best skyscraper, the amazing Guaranty Building.

-Buffalo - Darwin D. Martin House; one of Frank Lloyd Wright's largest and most complex Prairie Style houses.
-(In the process of a major restoration).
+Buffalo - Beautifully restored, the Darwin D. Martin House; one of Frank Lloyd Wright's largest and most complex Prairie Style houses.

 Buffalo - For all of you wild 'n' crazy James Joyce freaks out there, pack up the kids and head to The James Joyce Collection at the University of Buffalo / State University of New York.
 There's a small museum of memorabilia & family photos, and, if you're a licensed scholar, you can check out original holy manuscripts for Ulysses and Finnegans Wake.